Sunday, 25 February 2024

 'It was so with the policeman.
 The policeman saw him too.
 I always suspected the policeman.
 Blond, also good looking, he also had sinews [like Kumar], his arms were red and covered with fine blond hairs; and his eyes were blue, the pale blue of a child's doll; he looked right but didn't smell right.
 To me, who had been about in the world, he smelt all wrong.
 "And who is that?" he said.
 "Also one of your helpers?
 The boy there?
 The boy washing at the pump?"

-I would argue that from that passage (with its sly, 'under-the-radar' homo-eroticism) in which sister Ludmilla stresses the similarities between the two men, and from what is said later in the novel that Kumar too is homosexual.
-As I was working on this post, and in particular this passage, I began to wonder about Scott's own sexuality; it turns out that although he was married (unsuccessfully) he was himself homosexual.
-I cannot help but feel that somehow that knowledge, for me at least, changes the dynamic of the relationship between Kumar and Merrick and between characters and author.
+I would argue that from this passage (with its sly, 'under-the-radar' homo-eroticism) in which sister Ludmilla stresses the similarities between the two men, and from what is said later in the novel, that Kumar too is homosexual.
+As I was working on this post, and in particular on this scene, I began to wonder about Scott's own sexuality; it turns out that although he was married (unsuccessfully) he was himself homosexual.
+I cannot help but feel that somehow that knowledge, for me at least, changes the dynamic of the relationship between Kumar and Merrick, and between the characters and the author.
 Perhaps not in a comfortable way.

 Both men, however, regardless, or because of their sexuality, attempt to pursue a relationship with clumsy, awkward Daphne Manners, and it is this fierce little tragedy played out against the vast flow of history that forms the core this novel.